gbouras13/hybracter/README.md

 If you don't want to install `hybracter` locally, you can run it without any code using the colab notebook [https://colab.research.google.com/github/gbouras13/hybracter/blob/main/run_hybracter.ipynb](https://colab.research.google.com/github/gbouras13/hybracter/blob/main/run_hybracter.ipynb)

-This is only recommend if you have one or a few samples to assemble (it takes a while per sample due to the limited nature of Google Colab resources - probably an hour or two a sample).
+This is only recommended if you have one or a few samples to assemble (it takes a while per sample due to the limited nature of Google Colab resources - probably an hour or two a sample).
 If you have more than this, a local install as described below is suggested.

 ## Documentation